Make a booking now Campus Online Login

 The final progress review is combined with a Gateway Review.
 Once you have completed this, you’ll then undertake the End-Point Assessment (EPA).
 The EPA for this programme involves:

-• Observation with questions – The assessor will observe the apprentice performing a range of normal work duties: 90 minutes
+• Observation with questions – The assessor will observe the apprentice teaching and interacting with learners: 90 minutes plus 30 minutes of questions

 • Professional discussion underpinned by a portfolio of evidence: 60 minutes